moja-global/community-website/website/blog/2022-03-07-outreachy-blog.md

 # My Outreachy internship experience blog - Asmi Jafar

 I have started my open source journey with an Outreachy internship only.
-I was a complete beginner in open source when I started contributing to the Moja Global community and it turn out to be my selection as an intern at Moja Global.
+I was a complete beginner in open source when I started contributing to the Moja Global community and it turns out to be my selection as an Outreachy intern with Moja Global.
 I never participated in any open-source program previously but got an opportunity with Outreachy to showcase my interest.
-And in these past three months I have learned a lot of new things and implemented them as well.
+And in these past three months, I have learned a lot of new things and implemented them as well.

-I started with good first issues with Moja Global, updated links and versions across repositories, and contributed to the community website by adding the feature for displaying all contributors during the Outreachy contribution period.
-Later I have finished all the tasks which were given to participants to showcase their skills.
+I started with good first issues with Moja Global, updated links and versions across repositories.
+Later, I contributed to the community website by adding the feature for displaying all Contributors during the Outreachy contribution period.
+Lastly, I have finished all the tasks given to participants to showcase their skills during my contribution period.

-Over the past three months, I've been working with [Harsh Mishra](https://github.com/HarshCasper) on implementing Continuous Integration and Delivery (CI/CD) across the Moja Global repositories and centralizing the Moja Global docker images on the GitHub Container Registry.
-I’ve worked with [Anthony](https://github.com/Tonnix) on FLINT Reporting Tool with 31 Microservices! and this blog would be documenting my experience and the project report.
+Over the past three months, I have been working with [Harsh Mishra](https://github.com/HarshCasper) on implementing Continuous Integration and Delivery (CI/CD) pipelines across the Moja Global repositories and centralizing the Moja Global docker images on the GitHub Container Registry.
+I have worked with [Anthony Kwaje](https://github.com/Tonnix) on FLINT Reporting Tool with 31 Microservices!
+And this blog would be documenting my experience and the project report.

 <h3>About Project:</h3>